All Content Copyright emyvale.net

 If expected, the deceased will have been attended by

 his/her G.P recently.
-The first initial call should be made to
+The first initial call should be

-death has occurred.
-If calling the G.P out of hours, an
+home to confirm death has occurred.
+If calling the

-alternative number may be given to contact a Locum
+G.P out of hours, an alternative number may be given

-doctor.
-The Locum doctor will visit to confirm death has
+to contact a Locum doctor.
+The Locum doctor will

-director should be called.
+been confirmed the funeral director should be called.

 If unexpected, the first call should be made to the